-Improvements we have made:
+Improvements we have made (from 2019 report):

-We have made some positive strides in attacking the negatives that affect our community but we still have a long way to go.
 We at United Way of Amarillo & Canyon are dedicated to ensuring the education, health and income stability to all of its residents.
 However we cannot do it alone.
 We need partners along the way to pick up their swords and participate in this fight.
 From this Community Status Report we have the information needed to see what the actual problems are and from there can take action.
 Together we can make a difference.